William Arndt

-William Arndt (born August 13, 1993) is an American professional football quarterback.
+William Arndt (born August 13, 1993) is an American professional football quarterback for the San Antonio Toros of the Continental Football League.
 He attended Western Connecticut State University, where he played college football.
 Arndt made his professional debut in 2019 for the Ottawa Redblacks.

 College career

 At the time of this graduation Arndt held multiple Western Connecticut State University records including; most passing yards in a career (7,940 yards), total offense (9,248 yards), passing touchdowns (73), and total touchdowns (91).
 He was named the team captain for three seasons, and was twice named to the All MASCAC Academic Team.

 Professional career

+Fort McMurray Monarchs

+In 2016, Arndt signed with the Fort McMurray Monarchs of the Alberta Football League (AFL).
+He led the Monarchs to the AFL championship before joining the Canadian Football League (CFL).

 Ottawa Redblacks

 Following his time in Western Canada Arndt signed with the Ottawa Redblacks on September 13, 2017.
 Arndt spent the closing three months of the season learning from the sideline.
 He was re-signed by the team on January 3, 2018.
 Arndt spent the entire 2018 season in the CFL as a backup quarterback behind Trevor Harris.
 For most of the 2019 season Arndt was the third sting quarterback behind Dominique Davis and Jonathan Jennings.
 Arndt came in relief of starting Jennings in the second half of the team's Week 15 loss to the BC Lions.
-As the team fell to a record of 3-11 Arndt was named the starting quarterback for the team's Week 18 match against the Toronto Argonauts.
+As the team fell to a record of 3–11 Arndt was named the starting quarterback for the team's Week 18 match against the Toronto Argonauts.
 In his first career start Arndt completed 28 of 42 pass attempts for 288 yards with two passing touchdowns and three interceptions.
 Arndt started the following match against the division leading Ti-Cats but was unable to effectively move the ball down the field, completing 17 of 30 pass attempts for only 112 yards with no touchdowns or interceptions.
 Arndt made his third and final start of the season in the second last game of the season.
 He was released by the Redblacks on January 23, 2020.